Eneida M. Silva, PHD

 distinguishing similarities and difference in words (for example: pal vs. lap)

 - Poor spelling

 - Early issues with

-reading and substituting similar words for each other (for example kitty for cat)
+- Commonly substituting similar words for each other (for example kitty for cat)

-- Disliking reading
+- Disliking and avoidance of reading aloud

-left from right
+- Confusing left from right while reading and writing

-summarizing a story
+summarizing and recalling details from a story

 Along with the

 core tests to assess dyslexia, our reading evaluations include